domenicquirl/comprehensive-rust/src/user-defined-types/static.md

 ```

 As noted in the [Rust RFC Book][1], these are not inlined upon use and have an
+actual associated memory location, meaning you can take references to `static`s
+and a `static` may have it's own state (such as a `Mutex`).
+This is useful for
-actual associated memory location.
-This is useful for unsafe and embedded code,
-and the variable lives through the entirety of the program execution.
-When a
+unsafe and embedded code, and the variable lives through the entirety of the
-globally-scoped value does not have a reason to need object identity, `const` is
+program execution.
+When a globally-scoped value does not have a reason to need
-generally preferred.
+object identity, `const` is generally preferred.

 <details>

-- `static` is similar to mutable global variables in C++.
+- `static` is similar to mutable global variables in C++, though by default
+  `static`s in Rust are immutable (define a mutable `static` with `static mut`,
+  but that requires `unsafe`).
 - `static` provides object identity: an address in memory and state as required
   by types with interior mutability such as `Mutex<T>`.